The Agroecological Adaptation Laboratories (AeD-LABs) project

 - Agroforestry systems to help soil recovery and other ecosystem services

-- Communication with facilitator/extension agent (or a lead farmer) via WhatsApp for those who have a problem to solve
+- Communication with the facilitator/extension agent (or a lead farmer) via WhatsApp for those who have a problem to solve

 - Control panel for quality assurance regarding the innovations

-- Database and library for those who want to browse WOCAT good practices on sustainable land management and climate change adaptation.
+- Database and library for those who want to browse WOCAT good practices on sustainable land management and climate change adaptation

 Pictures: